lsst-sqre/sqr-061/index.rst

 - Sync requests (tagged with success or failure)
 - Async requests (tagged with success or failure)
 - Duration of processing for the request
+- Unique authenticated non-bot users in the past year, 90 days, 30 days, 7 days, and day

 mobu
 ^^^^